web3-nomad/hedera-docs/networks/release-notes/services.md

 Use cases for HIP-583 that work in this release :

-1. As a user with an ECDSA based account from another chain I can have a new Hedera account created based on on my evm-address alias.
+1. As a user with an ECDSA based account from another chain I can have a new Hedera account created based on my evm-address alias.
 2. As a developer, I can create a new account using a evm-address alias via the CryptoTransfer transaction.
 3. As a developer, I can transfer HBAR or tokens to a Hedera account using their evm-address alias.
 4. As a Hedera user with an Ethereum-native wallet, I can receive HBAR or tokens in my account by sharing only my evm-address alias.